HOME Back

 None

-HOME > Japan’s Local Treasures > Chichibu 34 Kannon Temple Circuit
+HOME > Japan’s Local Treasures > Chichibu 34 Kannon Buddhist Temple Circuit

-Take a historical pilgrimage to 34 temples in Saitama
+Take a pilgrimage to 34 temples rooted in Saitama’s history

 The Chichibu pilgrimage in Saitama Prefecture is one of three circuits of the famous Japan 100 Kannon Pilgrimage.
-Unlike the other routes — Bando in western Japan and Saigoku in the east — which each have 33 temples, it includes an extra temple granted to the city during the 16th century.
+The other two circuits, Saigoku in western Japan and Bando in the east, each have 33 temples, but the Chichibu pilgrimage has 34 temples, including one donated during the sixteenth century.

 Though a religious tradition, the Chichibu pilgrimage is one of historical significance and a beautiful hiking route that anyone can enjoy.
 Its 34 temples dedicated to Kannon, the Buddhist goddess of mercy and compassion, are believed to date back to the early 13th century.
-The temples on the Chichibu pilgrimage are known as fudasho, meaning “place of wooden nameplates,” as in the past pilgrims would nail wooden placards to the sides of temples to mark their visits.
+The temples on the Chichibu pilgrimage are known as fudasho, meaning “places of wooden nameplates,” because in the past, pilgrims would nail wooden placards to the sides of temples to mark their visits.

-A relatively short pilgrimage of 100 kilometers, the Chichibu circuit became particularly popular with visitors from nearby Edo (present-day Tokyo) during the 17th century.
-Today, visitors can still take the Edo Pilgrimage Road, the route once followed by pilgrims from Edo during the Edo Period (1603-1868).
+A relatively short pilgrimage of 100 kilometers, the Chichibu circuit became particularly popular with visitors from nearby Edo (present-day Tokyo) during the seventeenth century.
+Today, visitors can still take the Edo Pilgrimage Road, the route once followed by pilgrims from Edo during the Edo period (1603–1867).

 How to get there